Unnavasriteja/scalable-devops-pipeline-aws-k8s/README.md

 The goal is to **design, deploy, and manage** a production-ready infrastructure with **high availability, security, and automation**.

 ---
+# Save the final README.md file for download

+final_readme_content = """# scalable-devops-pipeline-aws-k8s
+# End-to-End DevOps Project: Scalable Cloud Deployment

+## 📌 Overview
+This project implements an **end-to-end DevOps workflow** for deploying a **scalable, secure, and automated cloud-based web application** using **AWS, Terraform, Kubernetes, Jenkins, Docker, and monitoring tools like Prometheus & Grafana**.

+The goal is to **design, deploy, and manage** a **production-ready** infrastructure with **high availability, security, and automation**.

+---

 ## 🚀 Current Progress
 ✔️ **Infrastructure Setup (Terraform Modules, AWS Services, VPC, EKS, RDS, ALB, IAM)**